gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Current Limitations

-The model registry and it's DSL are very new, and impose some DSL limitations.
+The `model { }` DSL is very new, and imposes some DSL limitations.
 We plan to improve these in the future.

-- Elements in containers under `model` must be added with the `create(name)` method.
 - The `component.target*` methods match on element _name_.
 It is not possible to supply an element instance at this time.

 ### Better support for declaring library dependencies when building native binaries (i)